 Barnett Clutch upgraded with heavier springs fully rebuilt engine.
 Dyna S Ignition

-Cylinder jug and head fins were all grenade cut, by hand, by Tim Z. All wiring and brake lines are ran throughout the fully body worked frame
+Cylinder jug and head fins were all grenade cut, by hand, by Tim Z. All wiring and brake lines run throughout the full body worked frame

 Frame: Custom made by owner

-Front end: Raked is at 45 degrees with 6 inch over tubes inside Harley Fatboy fork legs.
+Front end: Raked is at 45 degrees with 6 inches over tubes inside Harley Fatboy fork legs.

 Wheels; 21in laced front 90/90/21 Enduro style front tire